Chronic Renal Failure Condition is a

 Likewise, IV fluids may also be used to dispense life-saving medications

 that can be delivered quickly and efficiently.
 While we don't typically recommend

 the regular use of conventional drugs to treat chronic disease, there are definitely

 cases where certain medicines can intervene in near-death emergencies.

-anemia, this treatment would be contraindicated.
-Excess fluid levels may
+show severe anemia, this treatment would be contraindicated.
+Excess fluid levels

 Taking preventative measures and observing your pet's

 day-to-day behavior may help circumvent the need for IV fluids in the first